LiLabAtVT/I2GDS2025/Group4/README.md

 </details>

+## Kraken2-
-## Kraken2- This is a very fast way to assign taxonomic labels using k-mers to metagenomic DNA sequences.
+Kraken2 is a very fast way to assign taxonomic labels using k-mers to metagenomic DNA sequences.
+Kraken2 splits sequences into smaller fragments of DNA as "k-mers".
+The k-mers are then compared in a hashing table to determine similarity to reference genomes in the database.

 <details>
   <summary>Click to expand code</summary>

 ```
 #!/bin/bash